Research Journal

 This study investigated the difficulties faced by English-Malay bilingual learners with dyslexia.
 The purpose of the study was to have a better understanding of the difficulties faced by bilingual learners with dyslexia in acquiring the Malay language, particularly in the aspect of reading and reading comprehension.
 Secondly, the study aimed to gain a deeper understanding of Malay as a second language in learners with similar profiles.

-Inductive analysis revealed that word reading difficulties were affected by the unfamiliarity of words, increasing word length and complexity of syllables and affixed words.
+Inductive analysis revealed that word reading difficulties were affected by unfamiliarity of words, increasing word length and complexity of syllables and affixed words.
 Challenges in reading comprehension were due to poor word vocabulary and long comprehension passages.
 Additionally, the perceived usefulness of the Malay language as an alternative language for communicating with members of the community, as well as feeling supported in the classroom were the underlying motivating factors to learn the language.

 These findings suggest that in teaching learners of this unique profile, phonological knowledge and morpheme instruction can facilitate reading in the Malay language.
 The length and lexical level of a given passage is also a factor to take into account when assigning tasks in the classroom.
 Finally, the esteem and anxiety levels must be considered for these English-Malay bilingual learners with dyslexia to maintain interest and motivation to learn Malay as a second language in Singapore.